 If you are dependent upon public school district transportation, you should abide by the publicized closing or delay of that particular school district.
-If LCA has school but your district is closed/delayed, student attendance from that school district will be handled as an excused absence or tardy.
+If LCA has school but your district is closed/delayed, student attendance from that school district will be handled as excused.